Chairman Joint Chiefs of Staff Committee: Appointment preferences

 Despite the post of the chairmanship is bound constitutionally for the rotation, the army generals are strongly preferred for such post, despite coming short of their qualifications, by the civilian prime ministers in a view of stabilizing the civil military relations.

 Unlike the American system where the balance is made between the branches of the U.S. military, the majority of the chairmen are appointed from the department of the army, superseding the officers in the navy, marines, and the air force.

 In 1999, Prime Minister Sharif notably refused to appoint the senior most officer, Admiral Fasih Bokhari, to such post in favor of appointing junior-most officer, Gen. Pervez Musharraf.
 This action of Prime Minister Sharif led towards Adm.
 Bokhar revolting against this decision in public in 1999, creating strain in the relation between the civilian government and the military.

 The four-star admirals in the Pakistan Navy have been notably superseded by the junior army officers, in instances took place in 2005 when Adm.
 Karim was superseded by junior-most Lt-Gen. Ehsan ul Haq and, in 2011 when Adm.
 Numan was bypassed in favor of Lt-Gen. Wynne.
 In 2014, the practice continued by the civil government when Adm.
 Asif Sandila was bypassed and overlooked when the junior most officer, Lt-Gen. Rashad Mahmood was eventually appointed as Chairman joint chiefs.

 Due to such preferential treatments given to army department, the retired admirals have given a strong criticism of such criterion, expressing their dissatisfaction towards the appointment processes.

+The last Chairman Joint Chiefs of Staff Committee

+27th Amendment to the Constitution of Pakistan, which determines the federal government's control and command of the armed forces.
+The amendment proposes changes to the command structure of the military leadership – including abolishing the post of Chairman Joint Chiefs of Staff Committee (CJCSC) from 27 November 2025, and giving broader responsibilities to the Army Chief, who will act as the Chief of Defence Forces.Sahir Shamshad Mirza last Chairman Joint Chiefs of Staff Committee (CJCSC) of Pakistan Armed Forces.